 Using the Floating Inspector Workspace

 To open the Floating Inspector Workspace, choose Inspectors ▸ Floating, or press F3.
 The floating inspector window looks just like the inspector sidebar, except it is no longer a sidebar.

 Use Command–1 through Command–4 to switch between the Object, Properties, Canvas, and Document inspector tabs, respectively.

 To open the inspector palettes, choose Inspectors ▸ Palettes, or press F4.
 You’ll see a stack of windows appear over OmniGraffle’s main window.
 You’ll need to move them aside individually, but once you’ve got them set up—especially if you have them all on a second display—you’ll be amazed at how addicted you can get to having the inspectors in palette form.

 Having the Inspectors available as floating windows or as individual floating palettes allows you to take advantage of big external displays for OmniGraffle’s main window while placing the inspectors off to the side or on a secondary display (such as a laptop screen or another large display).

 Use Command–1 through Command–4 to switch between the Object, Properties, Canvas, and Document inspector palettes, respectively.

 Locking an Inspector Tab in Place

-If you find that you’re using a particular inspector tab quite a bit—such as the inspectors in the Object tab while applying various styles and fills—and you can lock the tab in the open position.
-To lock an inspector tab, double-click the inspector tab; the tab then receives a green lock icon.
+If you find that you’re using a particular inspector tab quite a bit—such as the inspectors in the Object tab while applying various styles and fills—you can lock the tab in the open position.
+To lock an inspector tab, double-click the icon for the inspector tab; the tab then receives a green lock icon (shown above, at right).